radiantlogic-v8/documentation-new/documentation/deployment/deployment-topics.md

 ![Secure Data Connector](Media/Image7.26.jpg)

-### Migrating ACIs

-If you need to migrate only ACIs between two environments without transferring the entire configuration, you can do so using the Control Panel.
-For details, read [Importing ACIs in Bulk](./aci-migration.md).

 ### Inter-cluster Replication for RadiantOne Directory Stores

 After RadiantOne is configured in each environment, configure inter-cluster replication for all applicable directory stores.